stormpath/stormpath-documentation/source/auth_n.rst

         :language: php

-If the code is correct, Stormpath will now simultaneously create the Challenge resource and set its status to ``SUCCESS``, then return it back to you:
+If the code is correct, Stormpath will now simultaneously create the Challenge resource and set its status to ``SUCCESS``, then return it back to you.

-.. only:: rest or csharp or nodejs or php or vbnet
+.. only:: rest or nodejs or php

   .. code-block:: json